MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M06-empower-workforce-copilot-hr/8-create-self-service-agent.md

-# Exercise 2, Task 1: Create an HR Self-Service agent for company employees
+# Exercise 2, Task 1: Create an HR self-service agent for company employees
 ---
 You’re an HR Analyst at Adatum Corporation, a mid-sized technology firm with approximately 3,000 employees across multiple U.S. locations.
 Adatum’s HR department receives hundreds of inquiries each month about benefits, promotions, relocation, and other company policies.